MicrosoftDocs/winrt-api/windows.applicationmodel.calls/phoneline_id.md

 The ID of the phone line.

 ## -remarks
-For cellular line, the ID is persistent across devices and reboots.
+For cellular lines, the ID is persistent across devices and reboots.
-For VoIP and Bluebooth Hands-Free lines, the ID is not persistent across devices and reboots.
+For VoIP and Bluetooth Hands-Free lines, the ID is not persistent across devices and reboots.

 ## -examples